 Many developers experience “bad days” at work from time to time.
 Leaving these unaddressed can lead to lost productivity, burnout, and, at worst, loss of a talent team member.

-In this talk, we will look at an example “bad day” that draws on real-life examples from tech employees.
-We’ll then talk about how the interactions that occurred could have been made better and turn a bad day into a positive one.
+Trent Willis explains how to proactively care for your teammates with the same passion you use when caring for your code.
+Trent begins with an example “bad day” that draws on real-life examples from tech employees to explore how the interactions that occurred could have been made better, turning a bad day into a positive one.
 The result is that potential burnout can be turned into more cohesive and collaborative teams.

-We’ll focus on practical areas such as code reviews, one-on-one meetings, and general day-to-day activities (like getting lunch or chatting about tech).
-Along the way, we’ll note how we might be negatively interacting with coworkers without knowing it and how we can practice simple actions to more positively engage with them instead.
+Along the way, Trent focuses on practical areas such as code reviews, one-on-one meetings, and general day-to-day activities (like getting lunch or chatting about tech), pointing out how you may be negatively interacting with coworkers without knowing it and sharing simple techniques to more positively engage with them instead.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Join the conversation here (requires login)

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org